 Integrating with the SolarWinds® Log & Event Manager

-You can easily integrate the SolarWinds Log & Event Manager, an event management and monitoring tool, with Service Manager.
-Use the Service Manager email listener to perform the integration.
+You can easily integrate the SolarWinds Log & Event Manager, an event management and monitoring tool, with Neurons for ITSM.
+Use the Neurons for ITSM email listener to perform the integration.

 You can configure the SolarWinds Log & Event Manager with any type of alert, such as when a server goes down, when a Microsoft Windows service goes down, or even when a disk nears full capacity.
 Each of the alerts configured by the SolarWinds Log & Event Manager has an action that sends a notification to a specific email address.

-The Service Manager email listener captures the alert email from SolarWinds and stores it as an event in the CI workspace on the Event tab for that configuration item.
+The Neurons for ITSM email listener captures the alert email from SolarWinds and stores it as an event in the CI workspace on the Event tab for that configuration item.
 You can create an incident from that event by clicking Create Incident.

 SolarWinds uses an IP range to discover devices on your network.
-You can see a list of these devices from SolarWinds and test that the alerts are being sent to the devices configured on Service Manager.
+You can see a list of these devices from SolarWinds and test that the alerts are being sent to the devices configured on Neurons for ITSM.

-To integrate the SolarWinds Log & Event Manager with Service Manager you need to do the following:
+To integrate the SolarWinds Log & Event Manager with Neurons for ITSM you need to do the following:

 •Select and test the data import connection.
 See Creating a Data Import Connection.